 Welcome to the City University of New York (CUNY) School of Medicine (CUNY Med).
 The Office of the Dean is responsible for the educational and research operations of the CUNYSchool of Medicine.
 We are the only public allopathic medical school on the island of Manhattan.
 Located within iconic Harris Hall on the campus of the historic City College of New York, we are proud to call Harlem home.

 From our inception as the Sophie Davis Center for Biomedical Education in 1973, our commitment was to serve the community.
 A core CUNY Med value is that representation matters, and we successfully diversified the health professional pipeline by strategically removing barriers to entrance into the health professions.
-Today, we are the only medical school that does not require the MCAT for entrance.
+Today, we are the only medical school in New York City that does not require the MCAT for entrance.
 In the early years, and today, we benefitted greatly from the pioneering work of Dr. H. Jack Geiger who helped define the importance of the role of the social determinants on health and well-being.
 Thus, our core mission to educate and train the next generation of physicians and physician assistants who are excellent, diverse, and understand the centrality of behavioral and social determinants on health and well-being has not changed.
 In 2016, we transitioned to become the CUNY School of Medicine.

 The CUNY Med values interprofessional education.
 Our faculty provides an exceptional education program for more than 500 MD and physician assistant students.
 Our novel seven-year BS/MD curriculum includes an accelerated three-year BS degree (beginning as a college freshman) and ends with entry into a four-year MD program, without further admissions testing.
 The CUNY Med Physician Assistant (PA) program is one of the oldest in the U.S.